 So for the sake of your own hygiene, as well as your dragon’s health and safety, it’s best to have a separate tub for your bearded dragon.

-How to Give a Bearded Dragon a Bath, Step by Step
+How to Give a Bearded Dragon a Bath in 7 Easy Steps

 - Fill the receptacle.
 Use warm water no higher than your dragon’s knees to prevent drowning.
 Gently place your dragon in the water.

 - Don’t leave your dragon alone.
 Bearded dragons can easily drown in the bath if they are unsupervised or the water is too deep.
 Keep an eye on your dragon and don’t leave at any point during the bath.

 - Have fun!
 If your dragon isn’t too stressed out, this could be a great chance to bond with him.
 Let him explore and enjoy the water, and offer a bath toy or two if you’d like.

 - Wash your dragon.
 When you are ready, use a soft brush or simply pour water over your dragon.
 There’s no need to scrub or use soap.
 Avoid brushing your dragon’s eyes, nose, or cloaca; and try not to get water in their eyes.

 - Dry your dragon.
 When the bath is done, wrap your dragon in a soft towel and pat her dry.
 Get her as dry as possible since any water left on her can make her too cold, but don’t rub as this can aggravate her skin (especially if she is shedding).

 - Warm your dragon.
 Since dragons are cold blooded, they rely on external temperatures to regulate their body heat.
 Coming out of the bath causes your dragon’s body temperature to drop so it’s best to get him back under his basking light immediately to make sure he doesn’t get too cold.